FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 If you are using FusionAuth registration forms, be sure to customize the default templates to improve users' experience.
 FusionAuth's themes can be manipulated both in the administrative user interface and by API calls.

-But what about after the registration.
-What comes next?
-Let's build a small portal page for the user to see their data.
-This user information is available via the FusionAuth APIs, in the `user.data` and `registration.data` fields.
+But what about after the registration?
+This information is available via the FusionAuth APIs, in the `user.data` and `registration.data` fields.
 It is also available for viewing, but not editing, in the administrative user interface.

+Let's build a small portal page for the user to see their data.
 You can retrieve and modify user data using the [APIs](/docs/v1/tech/apis) and in a future blog post we'll see exactly how to do that.